Namita Alexander talks about styling Diana Penty for a weekend in Paris

 The Haute Couture Week came back with another series of sartorial surprises from several renowned luxury maisons.
 Speaking of which, with Couture, comes the trail of celebrities gracing the front rows and we had a few from the B-town clan catching a gaze.
 One name that kept popping on our Instagram feeds, with a nonchalance in her Parisian chic was Diana Penty!
-The actor was seen serving back-to-back looks, be it at the Haute Couture Week or just taking a stroll on the streets of Paris.
+The actor arrived in Paris with Lenskart and was seen serving back-to-back looks, be it at the Haute Couture Week or just while taking a stroll on the streets of Paris.
 She was styled by her longtime pal Namita Alexander, the one who made sure to keep her signature style intact while experimenting with silhouettes.

 It was Diana Penty’s grace and Namita Alexander’s style sensibilities that kept us hooked on Diana’s sartorial series in Paris.
 So, to have inside access to Diana’s Paris diaries, here we have Namita Alexander unveiling the mood board for Diana Penty’s ensembles, her personal style and more.